IBMDeveloperBNL/quicklab-santa-holiday/README.md

 :christmas_tree: :christmas_tree: :santa: :santa: **CONGRATULATIONS!!** :santa: :santa: :christmas_tree: :christmas_tree:

 You successfully completed the lab!!
 Want to learn more?
-Try some of the following methods to bolster your CoffeeBot.
+Try some of the following methods to bolster your Santa Holiday Assistant.
 <br>
 <br>
 <br>